cloudevents/spec/spec.md

    for multiple event platform infrastructures.

-   Frameworks are often used for turning events into an object graph, and to dispatch the event to some specific handling user-code or user-rule that permits the consuming application to react to a particular kind of occurrence in the originating context and on a particular subject.
+   Frameworks are often used for turning events into an object graph, and to dispatch the event to some specific handling custom application code or configuration that permits the consuming application to react to a particular kind of occurrence in the originating context and on a particular subject.